EnigmaDragons/MonoGameJam/README.md

 - All raw art artifacts should be committed into the `ArtSource` folder
 - When the finished art is committed into `ArtSource` you may close the ticket

+The sooner people see art, the better the team's ideas will be about the world, the flavor, and the design.
+So early reveals are great.
+Get the team excited about what you are creating!